typescript-eslint/typescript-eslint/packages/eslint-plugin-typescript/docs/rules/member-delimiter-style.md

-# Enforces a member delimiter style in interfaces and type literals.
+# Require a specific member delimiter style for interfaces and type literals (member-delimiter-style)

 Enforces a consistent member delimiter style in interfaces and type literals.
 There are three member delimiter styles primarily used in TypeScript:
 - Semicolon style (default, preferred in TypeScript).